 Finding a good hamstring exercise is difficult as there are few exercises available, and even more so because of the huge range of variations that every one of them has.
-The most popular of these exercises though are dominantly influenced by either the single-leg kettlebell deadlift or lying leg curls.
-These are by far and away the hardest hitters.
+The most popular of these exercises are dominantly influenced by either the single-leg kettlebell deadlift or lying leg curls.
+These are by far the hardest hitters.

 Want to move fast?
 Jump to the right section below.